3541/liba3/README.md

   appropriate (C++ is not required, however).

 ## Building and Usage
-Dependencies:
+Build dependencies:
 - A C compiler supporting C11 or later.
-- Meson 0.55 or later OR
+- Meson 0.55 or later.
-- CMake 3.10 or later.
+- Ninja.

 Test suite dependencies:
 - A C++ compiler supporting C++14.